01Set Specific Goals

 06Remember Your Triumphs

-Whenever you do something remarkable, be it closing five sales in one day or talking your competitor's biggest customer into buying from you instead, write down a summary of your success and stick it up on the wall or the side of your computer monitor.
+Whenever you do something remarkable, be it closing five sales in one day or talking to your competitor's biggest customer into buying from you instead, write down a summary of your success and stick it up on the wall or the side of your computer monitor.
 When you're feeling down, look over the list of your past successes and remind yourself that the next big success is just around the corner.

 07Break Big Jobs into Small Pieces